 We pay traffic acquisition costs, which consist of payments made to partners who direct traffic to our Ask Media Group websites, who distribute our business-to-business customized browser-based applications and who integrate our paid listings into their websites, and fees paid to Apple and Google related to the distribution of apps and the facilitation of Mosaic Group's subscription-based in-app purchases of product features.
 We also pay to market and distribute our services on third-party distribution channels, such as Google and other search engines and social media websites such as Facebook.
-We also pay subscriptions within its print business.
+We also pay subscription acquisition costs, which represent commission payments made by our Dotdash Meredith business to third-party agents to sell magazine subscriptions within its print business.
 In addition, some of our businesses manage affiliate programs, pursuant to which we pay commissions and fees to third parties based on revenue earned.
 These distribution channels might also offer their own services and products, as well as those of other third parties, which compete with those we offer.